Opening Hours Open 7 days a week

 • You must mut not be in breach of UK immigration laws except where paragraph 39E of the Immigration Rules applies

-It is very common for applicants to apply for ILR under the accelerated route based on creating 10 jobs for settled workers and investing £200,000 funds in the business.
+It is very common for applicants to apply for ILR under the accelerated route based on creating 10 jobs for settled workers and investing £200,000 in the business.

 Criterion Points